Tax Relief for Personnel Deployed on Designated International Operational Missions

 For national security reasons, classified missions that are designated are not listed.
 For such missions, the Department of National Defence and/or Public Safety Canada are responsible for contacting eligible CAF members and police officers.

-On May 18, 2017, the Government announced its intention to extend tax relief automatically to all Canadian Armed Forces members and police officers for the period over which they are deployed on an international operational mission, regardless of the risk score associated with the mission.
-In addition, the Government proposes to increase the maximum amount that an individual may deduct in a taxation year to the highest level of pay earned by a Lieutenant-Colonel (General Service Officers) of the Canadian Armed Forces.
+On May 18, 2017, the Government announced its intention to extend tax relief automatically to all CAF members and police officers for the period over which they are deployed on an international operational mission, regardless of the risk score associated with the mission.
+In addition, the Government annouced it would increase the maximum amount that an individual may deduct in a taxation year to the highest level of pay earned by a Lieutenant-Colonel (General Service Officers) of the Canadian Armed Forces.